joeappleton18/cda400_2017/sessions/week5/task.md

 ##Task 1 - Using Semantic HTML

 The purpose of this task is to understand semantic HTML elements and also gain a greater understanding of using floats to lay out a HTML page.
+Furthermore you will be trying to focus on atomic component design.

 **Set up**